Sheldon-Lloyd/Cyber.Beast/comic/bursun/readme.md

 # Cyber.Beast Bursun Outline

+## Brain Storm
-Yaharia, Bursun and Makkusu all want to end the war however Bursun wants to maintain the status quo while Makkusu and Yaharia wants to free the Cybervator however unbeknownst to Makkusu Yahria's Idea of freedom is killing the Majorty of Citizens whlie enslaving the rest as she feels they have no place in the new world order
+Yaharia, Bursun and Makkusu all want to end the war however Bursun wants to maintain the status quo while Makkusu and Yaharia wants to free the Cybervator however unbeknownst to Makkusu Yahria's Idea of freedom is killing the Majorty of Citizens whlie enslaving the rest as she feels they have no place in the new world order.

+Makkusu learns and reveals that Bursun and Yaharia are siblings

+Bursun and Yaharia did not know that they were siblings at first despite the ability to read each other's minds

+Makkusu created screen/goggles that gb&w cybervators use this was used so that Yaharia and Bursun would not be trick and so that he can see things through her eyes/perspective(theme?)

+  - Yaharia: wow I can see through your eyes.
+Yaharia/Makkusu: it's like you and I are one

+  - Max upgraded it to read thoughts as well and eliminated the need for blood but only needs to resonate with the right frequency

+  - It also is able tell exact qbits of of cybervators used in the future to establish Cybervator rankings

+## Plot

 The comic opens with Makkusu and Bursun fighting or preparing to fight each other